 Compared to the Sony Alpha 1

-I've been using a pair of Alpha 1 cameras for Sony lens testing and for field use when a Sony lens better fit the need.
+I've been using a pair of Alpha 1 cameras for Sony lens testing and for field use when a Sony lens better fits the need.
 The flagship a1 is an outstanding camera.

-Check out the R5 II vs. a1 specification comparison along with the visual comparison of these cameras.
+Check out the R5 II vs. a1 specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R5 Mark II and the Sony Alpha 1?
 Here is a summary of the R5 II's advantages: